Hi dear friend:

 It was not until I became aware of how my past had affected me that my healing process really started.
 I have used several techniques to change my programming, including EFT and using affirmations.
 In addition, my healing process included forgiving all these persons, and for this I found it really useful using this forgiveness ritual.

 In conclusion, next time you start any negative self-talk, pay attention to it.
 When do you tend to use self-talk more?
 What are you telling yourself?
-Start using affirmations that counteract your inner critical voice and instead help you.
+Start using affirmations that counteract your inner critical voice and instead start to help you, build you up.
 Remember that you are your best friend and give yourself love.
 Use kind words with yourself!
 You deserve it!

 There are many additional ways for you to work in your self-esteem, I give you some here: